Frequently Asked Questions

 Why Should I Become A Member?

-Living with cancer, or loving someone living can be a very isolating experience.
+Living with cancer, or loving someone living with cancer can be a very isolating experience.
 At Gilda’s Club you will feel supported, understood and informed through education, friendship and the richness of community.

 Is there a charge for membership?